joinemm/miso-bot/docs/README.md

 Integration with the music tracking service, last.fm.
 For anything requiring artist name, the name must be formatted **exactly** as is shows up in the lastfm website.

-You can mention anyone in a command and you will see the mentioned user's stats instead, as long as they have connected their last.fm username of course.
+You can mention anyone at the end of an command, making sure it doesn't conflict with other arguments, and you will see the mentioned user's stats instead, as long as they have connected their last.fm username.

 First connect your lastfm account by using